 Once you request an immediate review of your hospital discharge the Quality Improvement Organization will contact us.
 By noon of the day after we are contacted we will give you a Detailed Notice of Discharge.
-This notice gives your planned discharge date and explains in detail the reasons why your doctor, the hospital, and we think it is right (medically appropriate) for you to be discharged on that date.
+This notice gives your planned discharge date

 You can get a sample of the Detailed Notice of Discharge by calling Customer Service or 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 (TTY users should call 1-877-486-2048.)
-Or you can see a sample notice online at www.cms.gov/ Medicare/Medicare-General-Information/BNI/HospitalDischargeAppealNotices.
+Or you can see a sample notice online at www.cms.gov/ an appeal directly to our plan instead.
+For details about this other way to make your appeal, see Section 7.4.